carolgilabert/carols-blog/src/pages/blog/hackference-2018/index.md

 We won some really cool Auth0 Hacktoberfest t-shirts and we won an amazing Nanoleaf kit each from Nexmo!
-![Our hack team with Jeremy Meiss, from Auth0](/images/hackference-2018/team_and_jeremy.png) 📷 *Our hack team with [Jeremy Meiss](https://twitter.com/IAmJerdog), from Auth0*
+![Our hack team with Jeremy Meiss, from Auth0](/images/hackference-2018/team_and_jeremy.png) 📷 *Our hack team with [Jeremy Meiss](https://twitter.com/IAmJerdog) from Auth0*

-![Our hack team with Sam Machin, from Nexmo](/images/hackference-2018/team_and_sam.jpg) 📷 *Our hack team with [Sam Machin](https://twitter.com/sammachin), from Nexmo*
+![Our hack team with Sam Machin, from Nexmo](/images/hackference-2018/team_and_sam.jpg) 📷 *Our hack team with [Sam Machin](https://twitter.com/sammachin) from Nexmo*

-During our hack time, we took a Hacktoberfest break, in which we scoured GitHub for good issues to close and get our Hacktoberfest PRs in.
+During our hack time, we took a [Hacktoberfest](https://hacktoberfest.digitalocean.com/) break, in which we scoured GitHub for good issues to close and get our Hacktoberfest PRs in.
 I’d like to thank Anna and Jamie again for helping and encouraging me to do it.
-Thanks to them, I got my first PR to an open source project done that day 💛
+Thanks to them, I got [my first PR](https://github.com/AnnaDodson/hacktoberfest-website/pull/34) to an open source project done that day 💛

 ## Wrap up
 It was my first time at Hackference, but I’ll definitely make sure to come back.
 The talks were brilliant and informative, and the hackathon was super chilled out and great fun!

-I also made a [twitter moment](https://twitter.com/i/moments/1051806012519456768) to collect some of the 💛 Hopefully see you next year!
+I also made a [twitter moment](https://twitter.com/i/moments/1051806012519456768) to collect some of the 💛

+Hopefully see you next year!